eclipse-che/che-docs/src/main/pages/admin-guide/kubernetes-admin-guide.md

 **Single User**

 Che server pod consumes up to 1GB RAM.
 The initial request is 256MB, and server pod rarely consumes more than 800MB.
 A typical workspace will require 2GB.
-So, **<span style="color:red;">3GB</span>** is a bare minimum to try single user Che on OpenShift/Kubernetes.
+So, **<span style="color:red;">3GB</span>** is a minimum to try single user Che on OpenShift/Kubernetes.

 **Multi-User**